raohammad/microserviceskeleton/README.md

 # About

-This is a demonstration of micro services development using spring, kafka/zookeeper.
+This is a skeleton of micro spring based services development using kafka/zookeeper for event driven architecture.
 Code provides

 'DataSource, MyDataProcessor, DataSink'

+together with events pipeline build as docker containers

 ## Pre-requisites